 Overview

 Located at the historic “West Point” of the Hudson River, Fortress West Point was established to guard Albany and Upstate New York from the invading British during the Revolutionary War.
-The West Point is itself part of a notoriously tricky S-turn that required sailing ships to slow and tack on their way upriver.
+The West Point is itself part of a notoriously tricky S-turn that required sailing ships to slow down and tack on their way upriver.
 The Continental Army installed a coastal artillery battery at this point along with a Great Chain to block the river, denying access to the British Navy.
-The Army then installed a series of small infantry redoubts in the surrounding heights to protect the battery from an assault by British infantry.
+The Army then installed a series of small infantry redoubts on the surrounding heights to protect the artillery battery from an assault by British infantry.

 The United States Military Academy (USMA) was founded at West Point in 1802.
 The Academy was itself something of a compromise.
 President Thomas Jefferson wanted a national academy similar to the Sorbonne in France.
 Military hardliners in Congress wanted a stronger Army.
 USMA met both needs.
-Today’s military academies reflect this compromise in that highly select students matriculate at taxpayer expense but owe a debt of military service after graduation.
+Today’s military academies reflect this compromise in that select students matriculate at taxpayer expense but owe a debt of military service after graduation.

 Getting Tickets

-Army-Navy & Army-Air Force
+Army-Navy & Army-Notre Dame

 Getting on Post and Parking

 West Point is a mountainside riverine fortress built on imminently defensible terrain long before the invention of motor vehicles.
-This gives the place its spectacular views, but it also means that the post’s road network is entirely constructed of winding two lanes roads.
+This gives the place spectacular views, but it also means that the post’s road network is entirely constructed of winding two lanes roads.
 Parking is limited, and there are exactly three ways on and off post.
 Moreover, West Point exists fully in three dimensions.
 Michie Stadium sits well above the Cadet Areas and the Plain, which in turn sit above Eisenhower Hall, the Field House, Buffalo Soldier Field, and several major parking areas.

 If you remember nothing else, remember this:

-If you’ve never spent any time around military members, it may surprise you to learn that West Point has a vibrant pregame tailgate tradition.
+If you’ve never spent any real time around military veterans, it may surprise you to learn that West Point has a vibrant pregame tailgate tradition.
 But look, Army officers are planners by nature, and really, no one raises Hell quite like a bunch of soldiers blowing off steam on the weekend.

 No matter where you park, you will almost certainly face either a substantial walk to the stadium or a ride on one of the shuttle buses.
 If you’ve got time, some physical stamina, and decent walking shoes, the hike around Trophy Point, the Plain, and the Superintendent’s House is well worth it.
 If you stop by Grant Hall, you can grab a cup of coffee or some light snacks and maybe see some of the cadets in their natural habitat.
 From there, you can either walk up to the stadium or catch the Trophy Point shuttle bus.
 If this is your first time at West Point, I strongly recommend doing at least some sightseeing.
+We’ve got more information below, but if you want a truly detailed map, you can find that here.

 Tailgating

 If you don’t necessarily care about sightseeing, this is the way to do it.
-Try to get a parking spot with a decent view.
-There are plenty.

 Class reunion tailgates are usually held down at Buffalo Soldier Field.
 Lots of smaller tailgates are located up at Daly Field near the Plain or down by South Dock.
-There is also a substantial tailgating presence up in the lots above the stadium and along the access road by Lusk Reservoir, but you won’t get to one of these if you don’t know someone who parks up there.
+There is also a substantial tailgating presence up in the lots above the stadium and along the access road by Lusk Reservoir, but you probably won’t get into one of these if you don’t know someone who parks up there.

 Locations